mdhmaiti/apna-college-dsa--java-/recursion/readme.md

     System.out.println(n);// print the num that is given in the input.
     // again calling the same function by increasing the value by 1 print(n+1);
+    // this is a tailed recursion there is no case like addition of somthing and returning.

 }